mhemeryck/mhemeryck.github.io/_posts/2021-06-29-home_automation_wiring.md

 - _circuit breakers_ protect _your wires_ from burning up
 - _[residual-current devices]_ protect _living things_!

+Note that this is only a subset of the rules and pointers to keep into account while doing the physical wiring.
+Other things to consider are the type of cable (in a plastic tube or as a cable), solid vs stranded wire, stiff vs flexible wire, etc. ...

 ## Push buttons

 Contrary to the cabling for the lights, the push buttons run on the lower, safer voltage of 24VDC.
 Consequently, the wire diameter can be a lot smaller and there is no strict requirement on the use of circuit breakers.
+An additional advantage in terms of safety compared to a more "traditional" installation is that the push button itself is never connected to the consumer on the higher mains voltage.

 The following image shows an _SVV_ **signal cable**, which is typically used in Belgium for analog signaling applications.
 I did some online research into the international naming for this type of cable, but there does not seem to be any.